 Avalanche Rescue Course

-Importance of avalanche avoidance
+Importance of avalanche avoiding avalanches

 Trailhead checks